-Colombia is the fourth largest economy in Latin America, expanding at an average annual rate of 3.2 per cent over the past five years.
+Colombia is the fourth largest economy in Latin America, expanding at an average annual rate of 3.2 per cent over the past five years. .
+From 2000, it enjoyed uninterrupted economic growth until the COVID-19 pandemic caused a contraction in 2020.
+Growth is expected to rebound.
 The country's middle class has been increasing consistently from about 30 per cent of the population in 2014 to an expected 37 per cent in 2020.
-Colombia boasts strong macroeconomic fundamentals, an environment conducive to business and a proactive approach to economic liberalisation.
+Colombia is a member of the OECD and boasts strong macroeconomic fundamentals, an environment conducive to business and a proactive approach to economic liberalisation.

 Improvements to Colombia's security environment are opening up new opportunities for economic development, particularly in the agriculture, health services, and education and extractives sectors.

 Australia is currently negotiating its first FTA with Colombia through the Pacific Alliance regional trading bloc (Chile, Colombia, Mexico and Peru).

 Further economic and trade information can be found in our Colombia trade/economic fact sheet [PDF].